jmdranola/todopy/README.md

 <hr />
 <p>UPDATES</p>
 <p><b>Update No. 1: </b> Function like add has been added in the application with the use python and HTML. - June 13, 2016</p>
-<p><b>Update No. 2: </b> Function like add has been added in the application with the use python, JQUERY AJAX, database, and HTML. - June 15, 2016</p>
+<p><b>Update No. 2: </b> Function like add has been added in the application with the use python, JQUERY AJAX, SQL, and HTML. - June 15, 2016</p>